U.S. COVID-19 vaccination drive heads to nursing homes | Health

 U.S. COVID-19 vaccination drive heads to nursing homes

-The U.S. government and two of the nation's largest pharmacy chains on Monday began a nationwide campaign to vaccinate nursing home residents against COVID-19, a week after the first vaccines authorized in the country went to healthcare workers.
-The program led by Walgreens Boots Alliance Inc and CVS Health Corp is the latest effort to control a pandemic with a staggering U.S. death toll of more than 317,000 lives lost that is straining the capacity of healthcare systems in many states.
+The U.S. government and two of the nation's largest pharmacy chains began a nationwide campaign on Monday to vaccinate nursing home residents against COVID-19, a week after the first vaccines authorized in the country went to healthcare workers.
+The program led by Walgreens Boots Alliance Inc and CVS Health Corp is the latest effort to control a pandemic with a staggering U.S. death toll of more than 317,000, which is straining the capacity of healthcare systems in many states.

 The United States now has two authorized vaccines to protect against the virus, one developed by Pfizer Inc and German partner BioNTech SE that was cleared for use on Dec.
 11, and one from Moderna Inc that was approved on Friday.
 Some 2.9 million shots of the Pfizer/BioNTech vaccine were distributed last week and mostly given to healthcare workers, with about 560,000 people vaccinated as of Sunday afternoon.
 The first Moderna injections were expected to be administered on Monday.

 More than 1,300 long-term care facilities are expected to begin vaccinations on Monday, Perna told a news conference.
-About 50 million people in the United States will have had the first of two shots needed for immunization by the end of January, U.S. Health Secretary Alex Azar said.
+About 50 million people in the United States will have had the first of two shots needed for immunization by the end of January, U.S. Health and Human Services Secretary Alex Azar said.

-President-elect Joe Biden is expected to join those ranks on Monday, and plans to receive his shot on camera to boost confidence in its safety.
+President-elect Joe Biden was vaccinated at a hospital in Newark, Delaware, on Monday, receiving his shot on camera to boost confidence in its safety.
+At age 78, he is in the high-risk category for the highly contagious respiratory disease.
 With supplies limited, many states have put healthcare workers and nursing home residents first in line for vaccinations, in keeping with recommendations from the U.S. Centers for Disease Control and Prevention (CDC).

 Older people in nursing homes have accounted for a disproportionate number of COVID-19 deaths.
 The U.S. death toll has accelerated in recent weeks to 2,627 per day on a seven-day average, according to a Reuters tally.